Identification at the Zero Lower Bound: Computational details

 In the case of the KSVAR model, there are no latent lags ($\overline{C}^{\ast }=0,$ $\overline{C}=C$), so the log-likelihood is available analytically:

 where $f_{0}\left( Y_{t}|s_{t-1},\theta\right) $ and $f_{1}\left( Y_{1t}|s_{t-1},\theta\right) $ are given by (\ref{eq: f0}) and (\ref{eq: f1} ), resp., with $\overline{C}^{\ast}=0$.

-The likelihood for the unrestricted CKSVAR ($\overline{C}^{\ast}\neq0$) is not available analytically, but it can be computed approximately by simulation (particle filtering).
+The likelihood for the unrestricted CKSVAR ($\overline{C}^{\ast}\neq0$) can be computed approximately by simulation (particle filtering).
 I provide two different simulation algorithms.
 The first is a sequential importance sampler (SIS), proposed originally by \cite{Lee1999} for the univariate dynamic Tobit model.
 It is extended here to the CKSVAR model.
 The second algorithm is a fully adapted particle filter (FAPF), which is a sequential importance resampling algorithm designed to address the sample degeneracy problem.
 It is proposed by \cite{MalikPitt2011} and is a special case of the auxiliary particle filter developed by \cite{PittShephard1999}.

 Both algorithms require sampling from the predictive density of $\overline {Y}_{2t}^{\ast}$ conditional on $Y_{1t},D_{t}=1$ and $s_{t-1}.$ From (\ref{eq: RF Y2*bar}) and (\ref{eq: dens u2|Y1}), we see that this is a truncated Normal with original mean $\mu_{2t}^{\ast}=\overline{C}_{2} X_{t}+\overline{C}_{2}^{\ast}\overline{X}_{t}^{\ast}+\mu_{2t}$ and standard deviation $\tau_{2},$ where $\mu_{2t},\tau_{2}$ are given in (\ref{eq: mu2, tau2}), i.e.,